Anton94/Median-Holder/README.md

 # Median-Holder
 A data structure with two fast operations: insertion of a number and getting the median of all inserted numbers.

-It is a header-only library.
+It is a header-only library located in the `Library` subdirectory.

 I presume that the numbers are integers and that the insertion and getting the median operations are called with the same order of magnitude.